zTiagok/zTiagok/README.md

   </p>

   <p>
-    My dream is to be a Front-end Professional in a big company.
-I would love to work using technologies such as React, Redux, Context API and so on, applying creative and flexibe CSS to the application.
+    My dream is to be a Front-end Professional in a multinational.
+I would love to work using technologies such as React, Redux, Context API and so on, applying creative and responsible CSS to the application.
     There's nothing better than seeing a website with a good response and clean designs.
   </p>